Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/KV_sp_rotation.md

 # Service Prinicipal Rotation for KeyVault

-In this article, you can learn how to rotate Servcie Prinicpal for KeyVault.
+In this article, you can learn how to rotate a Servcie Principal for KeyVault.

 ![Servcie Principal Rotation](images/SPRotation.png)

-## Create a Servcie Principal to create Service Prinicipal
+## Create a Service Principal to create Service Prinicipal

-We need to create a servcie principal to create service prinicpals.
+We need to create a service principal with the ability to create service principals.

 * [Least privilege for a service principal to create another service principal](https://stackoverflow.com/questions/42296277/least-privilege-for-a-service-principal-to-create-another-service-principal)